Skip to main content

 The Role of Growth Hormone Peptides

-Beyond sex hormones, another class of therapies gaining prominence for systemic wellness and cardiovascular health is (GH) peptides.
+Beyond sex hormones, another class of therapies gaining prominence for systemic wellness and cardiovascular health is growth hormone (GH) peptides.
 These are not growth hormone itself, but secretagogues ∞ molecules that stimulate the pituitary gland to release its own GH in a natural, pulsatile manner.

 As the body ages, natural GH production declines, which can contribute to increased visceral fat, unfavorable lipid profiles, and reduced vascular health.
 Peptide therapies like Sermorelin, Ipamorelin, and CJC-1295 can help reverse these trends.
 Tesamorelin, in particular, has been studied for its ability to reduce visceral adipose tissue, a key driver of cardiometabolic risk.
 By improving body composition, enhancing endothelial function, and supporting cellular repair, these peptides offer a complementary strategy for fortifying cardiovascular resilience.